timrc-git/mdbm/README.md

 MDBM is a super-fast memory-mapped key/value store.

-To use the modern buzzwords, it is NoSQL, and for many operations, it is Zero-Copy.
+To use the modern buzzwords, it is [NoSQL](http://en.wikipedia.org/wiki/NoSQL), and for many operations, it is [Zero-Copy](http://en.wikipedia.org/wiki/Zero-copy).

-It is based on an earlier version by Larry McVoy, then at SGI, which in turn, is based on SDBM by
+It is based on an earlier version by Larry McVoy, then at SGI.
+That in turn, is based on SDBM by
 Ozan Yigit. [wikipedia DBM article](http://en.wikipedia.org/wiki/Dbm)

 Yahoo added significant performance enhancements,